cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 Recommended Improvements
 ------------------------

-The development of an integrative model like the %BioGears %Respiratory System provides opportunities for exploring various pulmonary diseases and distresses.
-One common pulmonary distress that can be modeled by the %BioGears %Respiratory Model corresponds to the Acute %Respiratory Distress Syndrome (ARDS).
+The development of an integrative model like the %Respiratory System provides opportunities for exploring various pulmonary diseases and distresses.
+One common pulmonary distress that can be modeled by the %Respiratory Model corresponds to the Acute %Respiratory Distress Syndrome (ARDS).
 This condition compromises alveolar gas transfer and leads to low levels of oxygen in the blood.
-Future funding may be sought for incorporating and validating ARDS model in the %BioGears %Respiratory System.
+Future funding may be sought for incorporating and validating ARDS model in the %Respiratory System.

 A respiratory control mechanism for rhythmic breathing could be added to the engine.
 Rhythmic breathing is achieved by the respiratory neurons in the medullary respiratory center that give rise to activity in the efferent nerves ennervating the respiratory muscles.
 The neural control network that relates the respiratory neuron output to the mechanical airflow is not incorporated in the current version of the %Respiratory Model.
-The current version of the %BioGears  %Respiratory Model has succeeded in controlling the breathing cycle through parameters that  adjust the spontaneous breathing based on a chemical control feedback mechanism.
+The current version of the %Respiratory Model has succeeded in controlling the breathing cycle through parameters that  adjust the spontaneous breathing based on a chemical control feedback mechanism.
 While this development allows robust chemical stimuli responses,  incorporation of the neural circuitry model that controls the ventilation process can provide a more accurate implementation of the %Respiratory System that includes behavioral control of breathing.

 @anchor respiratory-appendices
 Appendices